-We all know that auto insurance companies reward good behavior.
-When we were first learning to drive, many of us attended driving school, not only to ease the burden from our stressed parents, but also because we knew it’d better prepare us for the written and driving exam.
+The answer is yes, you should take a defensive driving course if you want to save money and be a better driver.
+We all know that car insurance companies reward good behavior.
+When we were first learning to drive, many of us attended driving school, not only because in many cases it is required, but also because we knew it’d better prepare us for the written and driving exam.

-When you take a defensive driving course after a first-time traffic violation, it may reduce the points on your driver’s license and also erase the offense from your record so that your auto insurance costs will not go up.
-However, the benefits may vary depending on which state and county you’re in.
+When you take a defensive driving course after a first-time traffic violation, it may reduce the points on your driver’s license and could also erase the offense from your record so that your auto insurance costs will not go up.
+These benefits vary from state to state.

-Some courses are available online, while most must be attended in-person; the average length of the course is four hours, but it can go as long as six or eight hours.
+Some defensive driving courses are available online for those who find it hard to go to a physical location.
+Others can be attended in-person.
+The average length of the course is four hours, but it can go as long as six or eight hours.
 They usually involve some sort of a test to ensure that you retained some of the material that was covered during the course.

 The courses are designed to:

 - encourage drivers to be more aware of the dangers of driving and also the consequences of bad decisions and unsafe driving habits.

 - explore the emotional, financial, and psychological trauma and costs of collisions to prevent reckless and risky driving behaviors.

 - teach methods of keeping a positive attitude behind the wheel so that you can avoid unnecessary stress, distractions, and road rage.